dominikjasek/city-hunter/README.md

 - I am using Edge functions for serverless solution, because AWS Lambda has cold starts

 ### Messaging
-- I am using [Upstash Qstash](https://upstash.com/) for messaging, there is also serverless Kafka but so far I didn't have a reason to go for it
+- I am using [Upstash](https://upstash.com/)  Qstash for asynchronnous work and Kafka for messaging

 ### Monitoring
 - Sentry for logging errors